FIND NATIVE SPEAKERS

 One of the biggest revolutions in online language learning is the availability of apps which allow you to log in and connect with language learners and teachers around the world.
 With this, you can practice French wherever and whenever the mood strikes.
 It can be a fun, easy way to learn conversational French, the way it’s actually spoken.

-Learning French with Tandem Teachers is like combining the best of all the learning methods into one.
+Learning French with Tandem Tutors is like combining the best of all the learning methods into one.
 It’s a fun, easy way to get personal instruction from qualified language teachers whenever and wherever you are.
 With Tandem you can:

-Get started with your first free lesson on Tandem Teachers today by downloading the Tandem app from the app store.
+Get started with your first free lesson on Tandem Tutors today by downloading the Tandem app from the app store.
 It’s fast, it’s fun, and it’s easy.
 Don’t put off learning a new language any longer.
 Get started right away!